 Temporary health conditions do not necessarily mean a person is not fit to practise.
 For example having a broken leg may mean a person is not fit to work for a period of time.
 It does not mean they are not fit to practise as they can reasonably expect to recover fully and return to work (NMC 2008).

-All students who are offered a place on a professional course are required to fill out a medical questionnaire.
+With the exception of BA (Hons) Social Work and MA Social Work, all students who are offered a place on a professional course are required to fill out a medical questionnaire.
 This questionnaire will then be sent to our Occupational Health Department and you will be required to consent to your GP being contacted should the Occupational Health Department have any queries.

 If you have any concerns relating to your health you may wish to discuss it with your doctor before applying for the course.

 You cannot be fully registered as a student on the programme until this process has been successfully completed.
 Until you are registered as a full time student you will not receive funding, either a bursary or a grant, and will not be able to start your placements on the programme.